How to avoid real estate cyber scams

 "If you do not recognize the name or email address of the sender, do not open the email," said Hanner.
 "And beware of any attachments or downloadable files from unknown email addresses; they can contain viruses or provide a way for a hacker to access your computer."

 It may seem harmless to check banking information using the free Wi-Fi at your local coffee shop, but using an open connection can leave you vulnerable to hackers and scammers.
 Only access sensitive information on your home computer or on a secured network.

 "If you suspect that fraud has or is in the process of occurring, contact all parties contacted to the transaction immediately," said Hanner.
-"Unfortunately, often there is nothing that can be done to retrieve money stolen in the scam.
-However, you should still report the incident to the FBI's Internet Crime Complaint Center or the Federal Trade Commission."
+"Unfortunately, often here is nothing that can be done to retrieve money stolen in the scam, however, you should still report the incident to the FBI's Internet Crime Complaint Center or the Federal Trade Commission."

-For more information on how to safely and securely buy or sell a home, contact ECAR or visit easternctrealtors.com to speak with a Realtor®.
+For more information on how to safely and securely buy or sell a home, contact the Eastern CT Association of Realtors® at 860-892-2595 or visit www.easterctrealtors.com to find a Realtor®.

 Comment threads are monitored for 48 hours after publication and then closed.